Ghurid dynasty: Origins

 When the Ghurids started to distinguish themselves through their conquests, courtiers and genealogists (such as Fakhr-i Mudabbir and al-Juzjani) forged a fictive genealogy which connected the Ghurids with the Iranian past.
 They traced the Ghurid family back to the mythical Arab tyrant Zahhak, mentioned in the medieval Persian epic Shahnameh ("The Book of Kings"), whose family had reportedly settled in Ghur after the Iranian hero Fereydun had ended Zahhak's thousand-year tyranny.

-Ghur remained primarily populated by Buddhists until the 11th century.
-It was then Islamised and gave rise to the Ghurids.
+Additionally, nothing is known of the pre-Islamic religious beliefs of the Ghurids.

 Language

 The Ghurids' native language was apparently different from their court language, Persian.
 Abu'l-Fadl Bayhaqi, the famous historian of the Ghaznavid era, wrote on page 117 in his book Tarikh-i Bayhaqi: "Sultan Mas'ud I of Ghazni left for Ghoristan and sent his learned companion with two people from Ghor as interpreters between this person and the people of that region."
 However, like the Samanids and Ghaznavids, the Ghurids were great patrons of Persian literature, poetry, and culture, and promoted these in their courts as their own.
 Modern-day authors refer to them as the "Persianized Ghurids".
 Wink describes the tongue of the Ghurids as a "distinct Persian dialect".

 There is nothing to confirm the recent conclusion that the inhabitants of Ghor were originally Pashto-speaking, and claims of the existence of "Pashto poetry", such as Pata Khazana, from the Ghurid period are unsubstantiated.